alastairpatrick/qos/README.md

       printf("ISR triggered\n");

       // This decrement is atomic with respect to other tasks running on the same core and atomic
-      // with rescpect to the ISR, even if preempted mid-execution. qos_atomic_add(&g_trigger_count, -1);
+      // with respect to the ISR, even if preempted mid-execution. qos_atomic_add(&g_trigger_count, -1);
     }
   } while (true);